Home

 Care of Taro and Blue Ash

-Care of Taro and Blue Ash include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Blue Ash pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Blue Ash include pruning, fertilizers, watering etc. Taro pruning is done and Blue Ash pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Blue Ash needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants